 - Material: EPE (Expanded Polyethylene) Deck, EPS (Expanded Polystyrene) Core, PP (PolyPro) Bottom

-One of the most popular choices among surfers who want to experience stoke for the first time is the Giantex 6’ Surfboard, This 6ft surfboard is perfect for groms and beginners looking to catch their first waves to the beach.
+One of the most popular choices among surfers who want to experience Stoke for the first time is the Giantex 6’ Surfboard, This 6ft surfboard is perfect for groms and beginners looking to catch their first waves on the beach.

 This stick packs in enough volume to make it significantly more buoyant than the other surfboards of the same size.
 The volume it offers is perfect for beginners since it will be better at floating.
 Even if the rider weighs around 190 lbs, this stick won’t sink and buoy up nicely.

 Soft tops like the Giantex 6’ Surfboard may feel slow and sludgy.
-This is because these boards are generally used to learn on.
+This is because these boards are generally used to learn.
 And, while learning, you won’t need the speed-inducing features of more advanced boards.

 This 6ft surfboard is as durable as any soft-top board can get.
 It is constructed out of high-quality HDPE and a slip PP bottom.
 This construction guarantees it will last you a long time as long as you remember to surf with care guidelines in mind.

 |Slick HDPE bottom for better performance in the water||Length may be too short for some beginners|